 This Gmail guideline is intended for assistive technology users who need to interact with their Google Apps @ NC State Gmail.
 There are no accessibility problems if you are simply sending or receiving email to or from another user via Gmail.

-Gmail can be accessed through either a Web browser or through a third-party email client that supports IMAP or POP.
+Gmail can be accessed through either a Web browser or some third-party email clients.

-Third-Party Email Client
+Third-party Email Client

 Go back to the Google Apps Accessibility Guidelines.